Ankr-network/ankr-docs/pages/staking/delegated-staking/ankr/faq.md

 ### What if I want to stake more after already staking some ANKR?

-For each staking transaction, a new locking period will apply, i.e., each new stake will be locked for 84–91 days before you can unstake it and/or claim/restake rewards for it.
+For each staking transaction, a new locking period will apply, i.e. each new stake will be locked for 84–91 days before you can unstake it and/or claim/restake rewards for it.

 ### How soon after staking will I begin to receive rewards?